-200-Management Information Systems Concepts, 3 Cr.
+200-Management Information Systems Concepts, and Applications, 3 Cr.

-This course provides an investigation of the indispensable role of information systems in business operations, management decision-making, and the strategic success of organizations.
-The focus of this course is that information systems have become essential as a strategy for creating competitive firms, managing firms, managing global corporations, and providing useful products and services to customers in the Information Age.
+This course investigates the role of information systems in business operations, management decision-making, and the strategic success of organizations.
+The course prepares students for working in information-rich, networked world of business and introduces students to a variety of technical applications used for business communication and problem solving.
 Learners will research current topics pertinent in today's information technology revolution.
-Prerequisite: 150.